MatMasIt/safeBox/README.md

 Note:

-The encryption program is not yet done, for now you will have to nanually
+The archive creation program is not yet done, for now you will have to nanually do it yourself
 ## Archive Creation
 ### 1. Create a zip achive
 ### 2. Add the "meta.json" file inside